 The programs rely on prompts and the networks created.
-So they question how we define different objects.
+They question how we define different objects.
 These definitions are based on information collected by a computer.

 Other artists may want to play with the idea of creating new imagery using another “eye.”
-And using AI can help produce images that convey a message or story that may not be possible with a camera.
+Using AI can help produce images that convey a message or story that may not be possible with a camera.

-AI art is hot now.
-You will see it selling for huge sums in famous auction houses.
+And AI art is hot now.
+You see it selling for huge sums in famous auction houses.
 It won’t be long before a gallery near you displays AI art!

 Jasper Art is known for its text-generating AI abilities.
 But now, it has stepped into the world of AI-generated imagery.